 Know that incessant "o-ver-ra-ted!" chant at ballparks?
 It’s so overdone that it has become (get ready for it) overrated!
-Besides, isn’t anyone underrated?
+Besides, isn’t anyone underrated anymore?
 Where’s the love for them?
 Well, kids, you’ve come to the right place.

-Here are the 30 most unsung, under-the-radar, underrated pitchers in major league history.
+Here are the 30 most unsung, under-the-radar, underrated pitchers in Major League Baseball history.
 No one-year wonders or self-promoters here.
 These guys had solid career resumes and often came up big in big games, yet they seldom, if ever, received widespread acclaim.
 A few even deserved a Cy Young Award or should be in the Hall of Fame.

 OK, let’s hear it now.
 Un-der-ra-ted!